Australia: The Ultimate Adventure Guide

 Visas

-Most visitors need an ETA (Electronic Travel Authority) or eVisitor visa, applied online before departure.
+Most visitors require an ETA (Electronic Travel Authority) or eVisitor visa, applied online before departure.
+Processing is usually instant; fees vary by nationality[17](https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing).

 Getting Around